MuhammadAbdullah-hash/Portfolio-React-App/README.md

 pip install djangorestframework
 ```
 ## Usage
+You need to install bunch of stuff from npm to setup a REACT app.
+For that i have uploaded a zip file with
+all packages and dependencies.
+Download it and there will be a folder named "portfolio".
+Follow following steps to
+get project running :)

 Open CMD in the main directory ie "portfolio"
 Type following command in command prompt
 ```python